 Understanding the Graphs

-There are four groups of information /graphs displayed in the nephrectomy audit.
+There are four groups of information, displayed as graphs in the nephrectomy audit:

 - The second group shows the number of times nephrectomy (removal of the kidney) has been performed by a hospital trust or surgeon over a year, so you can see if your surgeon carries out such surgery regularly or rarely.
-The graphs are sub-divided by the particular procedure, whether it was performed laparoscopically (including hand assisted and robotic) or as an open operation, and whether it was performed for a cancerous (malignant) condition or for a benign one.
+The graphs are sub-divided by the particular procedure, whether it was performed laparoscopically (including hand-assisted and robotic) or as an open operation, and whether it was performed for cancer or for a benign condition.

 - The third group shows the risk-adjusted complications and transfusion rate, actual mortality and length of stay.